PepScribe

 BPC-157’s safety cannot be definitively confirmed or ruled out: over 30 years of rodent studies have not found significant toxicity at experimental doses, but no large-scale, randomized, placebo-controlled human safety trials have ever been completed, so the human safety question remains genuinely open.

-Separately, BPC-157 is an FDA Category 2bulk drug substance—licensed US 503A compounding pharmacies cannot legally prepare or dispense it, and gray-market products add purity, sterility, and contamination risks on top of the unknown human profile.
+Separately, BPC-157 is not an FDA-approved drug and is not currently on FDA’s 503A Bulks List, and gray-market products add purity, sterility, and contamination risks on top of the unknown human profile.

 Key takeaways